At the NCCA

 "Confronting the reality of sexual abuse by clergy and church workers has been, and continues to be, a painful and difficult journey for the Australian Churches. " Safe as Churches?
 1 Consultation (4-6 March 2004)

-The Safe Church Network is committed to leadership so as to ensure as far as possible that Australian Churches are physically, emotionally and spiritually safe by:
+NCCA's Safe Church Program is a commitment to ensure as far as possible that Australian Churches are physically, emotionally and spiritually safe by:

-1. Supporting Safe Ministry workers in churches by providing training, professional development and networking opportunities.
+1. Supporting Safe Church and Child Safety workers in churches by providing training, professional development and networking opportunities.

-2. Raising awareness and understanding in churches of issues relating to Safe Ministry and the prevention of abuse, including emerging issues.
+2. Raising awareness and understanding in churches of issues relating to safe ministry and child safety and the prevention of abuse, including emerging issues.

-3. Encouraging churches to develop and implement Safe Ministry policies and procedures.
+3. Encouraging churches to develop and implement Safe Church policies and procedures.

-4. Developing and sharing Safe Ministry resources and training for use by churches in the implementation of their policies and procedures.
+4. Developing and sharing Safe Church resources and training for use by churches in the implementation of their policies and procedures.

 5. Reflecting on and identifying the social, cultural and institutional factors that contribute to abuse in church communities and provide understanding on these issues.

-6. Facilitating cooperation among Australian churches on Safe Ministry issues.
+6. Facilitating cooperation among Australian churches on Safe Church issues.

-7. Providing Safe Ministry advice and responding to requests from the NCCA Executive.
+7. Providing Safe Church advice and responding to requests from the NCCA Executive.

-The Safe Church Network works within the understanding of Holistic Safe Church Ministry as defined.
+The Safe Church Program works within the understanding of Holistic Safe Church Ministry as follows.